 Pastor Thaung Lian has one of the strongest ministries associated with GLBM.
 After graduating from Bethany Baptist College in Manila, Philippines, Thaung returned to Old Burma to reach his own countrymen for Christ, knowing that he would be facing hard times and much persecution.
 Enduring that persecution and keeping a loving and forgiving heart, Thaung and his wife have built the church, orphanage, and now a Bible college and are training young people for the Lord’s work in Myanmar.
 They have already planted ten new churches.

 Thaung has always been a generous soul and, caring more for the work of God than his own comforts, he has always divided whatever financial support he could muster with his preacher boys.
-Then, in order to support those men and the ministries they were starting, he took his own inheritance and started a purified bottled water company to support the work of God through them.
+Then, in order to support those men and the ministries they were starting, he took his own inheritance and started a purified bottled water company to support the work of God.

 Thaung Lian has worked unselfishly for years to secure and transport Burmese scriptures for his own people and many others, sometimes at the risk of his own peril.
 He has also helped GLBM on almost every missions trip we have taken, giving his time and resources to promote our work.

 He has many needs.
-But recently, with our help, he has finished a brand new four-story concrete building that houses his own first living quarters, Sunday School classes, the orphanage, and college dormitories.
-His orphans can be supported at $40 US per child through GLBM and he has capacity for many more children if he gets more funds.
+But recently, with our help, he has finished a brand new four-story concrete building that houses his own living quarters, Sunday School classes, the orphanage, and college dormitories.
+His orphans can be supported at $40 US per child through GLBM, and he has capacity for many more orphans than he currently houses if only he had more support.

 Pastor Htein Win Ei